Meydenbauer Bay Park and Marina Projects

 - Spring/Summer 2013 - Visitor Moorage Management Plan and neighborhood meeting research continues.
 We are drafting the plan and will have it ready to share soon.

 - Late Fall 2013 or Early 2014 - Visitor moorage will be available for public use.

 - Summer 2014 - The Utility Department's Sewer Lake Line Replacement project, previously scheduled to occur the summer of 2013, has been postponed until next summer.

 - 2014/2015 - Public access to the residentially-zoned park properties cannot occur until undergoing land use permitting, so fencing will need to remain in place until park use is permitted.
-In December 2012 City Council approved capital funds to implement an initial phase of park development (west of 99th Avenue SE) of the Meydenbauer Bay Park & Land Use Plan.
+In December 2012 City Council approved capital funds to implement an initial phase of park development (west of 99th Avenue NE) of the Meydenbauer Bay Park & Land Use Plan.
 We look forward to re-engaging with the neighborhood and greater community to inform this phase of development.